armory/documentation/_release_notes/armoryspinnaker_v2.19.7.md

 ### Upgrading from 2.18.x with MySQL used for Front50 renames the plugin_artifacts table
 As a part of the upgrade from 2.18.x to 2.19.x, the table **plugin_artifacts** gets renamed to `plugin_info`.
 Downgrades from 2.19.x to 2.18.x do not revert the table name.
 The table remains named `plugin_info`, preventing access to the table.

+This issue only occurs if you upgrade to 2.19.x and then downgrade.

 ## Highlighted Updates